calrh007/project-a-07-personal-copy/README.md

 In addition to the packages listed above, we incorporated a weather API to gather the information on the weather on the day of each workout.
 :link: Link to OpenWeather's API: https://openweathermap.org/api

+We modified a free HTML template as a home page: https://www.free-css.com/free-css-templates/page250/runner-onepage